About the website and podcast:

 The blog and podcast are a hobby for us.
 We do not make any claim to the comprehensiveness or accuracy of the information on our website, podcast, or on websites to which we link.
 This is a dynamic area of law which changes quickly, please be aware that we do not monitor or update older blog posts or podcasts to reflect changes.
 Finally, the views represented on the blog or the podcast may not reflect our employers’ views.

 David is a member of the Massachusetts Bar, holds a J.D., and has an a B.S. in Economics and Business Administration.
 In addition to his contributions at Technically Legal, David is a researcher at Harvard University’s Berkman Center for Internet & Society.
 David spends much of his free time voiding warranties by taking things apart and putting them back together – just for fun.
 E-mail him at David@technicallylegal.org.

-Dominik is a member of the Massachusetts Bar, holds a J.D., and has bachelor’s degrees in Computer Science and Management Science from MIT.
-Dominik wanted to be a lawyer ever since he was a little kid, but he fell in love with programming and technology along the way.
-He currently works as a patent counsel for a nanotechnology company.
+Dominik is a member of the Massachusetts Bar and the Patent Bar, holds a J.D., and has bachelor’s degrees in Computer Science and Management Science from MIT.
+He is currently pursuing an MBA from the University of Michigan Ross School of Business.
+The intersection of law, technology, and business has fascinated him ever since he learned about the Napster case while in high school.
 You can visit his personal website at dominik.net or e-mail him at email@example.com.

 Prior to his return to academia, David worked in the tech industry for five years as a software developer at several large corporations.
 He holds a B.S. in computer science and is currently pursuing his Ph.D. at Washington University in Saint Louis.
 Although David does not have a legal background, he enjoys contributing his perspective to discussions from the standpoint of a software developer.